eventespresso/eea-buddypress/README.md

 BuddyPress Activity (EE 4.3+)

 The Event Espresso BuddyPress Integration adds event registrations to the BuddyPress activity timeline.
 BuddyPress Activity Streams must be active.

+Download and install like any other WordPress plugin.

+Note: This plugin is for demostration purposes only and is not be supported by Event Espresso staff at this time.